s-huu/s-huu.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD student in Machine Learning Department at Carnegie Mellon University.
-Previously, I did my BA at Cornell University double major in Computer Science and Mathematics where I worked with [Kilian Q. Weinberger](https://www.cs.cornell.edu/~kilian/).
-My research focus on robust machine learning models and secure and privacy perserving machine learning algorithms.
-Topics I'm interested in particular are federated learning, privacy preserving machine learning, differential privacy, adversarial robustness, etc
+I am currently a third-year PhD student in Machine Learning Department at Carnegie Mellon University advised by [Virginia Smith](https://www.cs.cmu.edu/~smithv/).
+Prior to that, I did my BA at Cornell University double major in Computer Science and Mathematics.

+My research interest lies in differential privacy, robustness, algorithmic fairness, and in particular, their applications in building trustworthy federated learning methods.
+My works focus on studying analytical formulations and efficient methods that provide both theoretical guarantees and strong empirical performance on real world applications to handle these issues in federated learning.